gonodono/glancet/README.md

 # Glancet

-Tools and extended composables for Glance app widgets on Android
+Tools and extended composables for [Glance app widgets][glance] on Android

 <br />